-6 Cluster analysis
+6. Cluster analysis

 The objective of conducting a cluster analysis was to discover if members of the dataset be classified as belonging to one of a small number of types, with broadly similar responses among all hotel web sites who constitute a given type?
 This can be especially important for hotel managers who want to discover what constitutes a good quality and effective web site.
 Cluster analysis is the suitable statistical tool that can be used for accomplishing goal of this paper (first used by Tryon, 1939) [5].

 Cluster analysis is conducted with the aim to assign data points (sequences) into reasonably homogenous groups (clusters).
 The main issue with cluster analysis is how many clusters are to be used.
 If number of clusters is too big, dissimilarity within each cluster will be low, but clusters could be too specific.
 Therefore, result of such analysis could not be easily interpreted and generalized.
 If number of clusters is too low, dissimilarity within each cluster will be high, and such clusters could not produce new and useful information.
 Therefore, one has to be aware that there is no correct number of clusters.
 However, we still have to make a decision on how many clusters we shall use.
 Using the standard form of the statistical package Statistica, ver 7.0, we carried out K-means clustering, the method where number of clusters has to be determined in advance.
 According to the Scree test [4], we determined that three clusters are the most appropriate to use.
+Figure 1. represent size of each cluster as proportion of the sample.
+Cluster 3 is biggest and it contains 50% of the samples, then follows cluster 2 with 33% of the sample.
+The first cluster is the smallest, with 17% of the sample.